skwh/three-card/index.md

 four cards are played, the pile is removed from play and the player may play any card to start the pile again.
 In this way, four of a kind acts similar to a 10.

+### Breaking up multiple of a kind

+A player may play more than one of the same card at the same time during a turn, but they are not required to.

 ### Rules for more than 4 players